ZTZEROS/Portfolio/README.md

 # Portfolio
-  Sample Game, SampleLibrary, SampleServer.
+  SampleGame, SampleLibrary, SampleServer.

 * SampleGame
-  Custom Single Game.
+  Custom single game.
 Resources are not mine.
 Original creators have the rights to resources for each game.

   1. Legend of zelda
 ![Legend of zelda](./SampleGame/LegendOfZelda/PlayScreenshot.jpg)